Daniel-KM/Omeka-S-module-Annotate/README.md

 - The Annotation data model is not fully implemented, only the most frequent properties are managed.
-Only one motivation, one body and one target are generally managed.
+Only one motivation, one body and one target are generally managed (but it is possible to have multiple annotations of course).
-- According to the Annotation data model, only textual bodies can have a purpose.
+- According to the Annotation data model, only textual bodies can have an optional purpose.
 So when the body is not a text, for example a link, the purpose is cleared.
 Nevertheless, another body can contain a description and a purpose.
 - The name of the four custom vocabs `Annotation oa:Motivation`, `Annotation Body dcterms:format`, `Annotation Target dcterms:format`, and `Annotation Target rdf:type` are used internally and must not be changed for now.